Estimate Time7 min

 The investment policy statement is a document that clearly articulates what the institution's ultimate aims are and what they consider to be acceptable or unacceptable outcomes.
 It provides a framework through which an institution can effectively respond—or not respond—to unexpected shifts in the market environment.

 For an individual investor like you, putting your thoughts down on paper can help clarify your needs and goals, set objective guidelines for risk, and provide a gut check when uncertainty in the market shakes your confidence.
 At Fidelity, clients who own a managed account begin by filling out a goal-planning questionnaire that includes many of these questions, which helps their advisors build an allocation that suits their needs.
-"It's always a good idea to think through and document your intentions before sitting down with a financial consultant," says Andrey Lyalko, vice president, investment advice at Fidelity Investments.
-"It will help you sort through the decisions and tradeoffs required to draft a plan and make for easier, more productive discussions about your wealth."
+Thinking through and documenting your intentions before sitting down with a financial consultant can help you sort through the decisions and tradeoffs required to draft a plan and make for easier, more productive discussions about your wealth.

 Be clear about what motivates you